10 Ways to Reuse That Christmas Tree

 Many Networx readers will be putting up some form of Christmas tree in the coming days or weeks, and while there are lots of alternatives to the traditional cut conifer, these holiday classics still dominate the landscape.
 The only problem is what happens at the end of the Christmas season, when that once-proud tree is a brown, dessicated remainder of its former self, and you have to drag it out of the house, shedding needles along the way, and send it along on the next step to its journey.

-City streets after Christmas are commonly bedecked with dead Christmas trees waiting mournfully for collection, and some cities actually set up Christmas tree collection programs, specifying a collection day and sending around compost collection trucks to gather up the dead.
+City streets in late December are commonly bedecked with cast-off Christmas trees waiting mournfully for collection, and some cities actually set up Christmas tree collection programs, specifying a collection day and sending around compost collection trucks to gather up the dead.
 But that doesn't have to be the fate of your Christmas tree, because there are many creative uses for its remains that offer a more dignified solution.

 1. Fire starter

 Christmas trees are infamously flammable, especially at the end of their lives, when they have minimal moisture to suppress flames.
-While electricians may caution you about the use of some electrical components around a Christmas tree, you can use that trait to your advantage when the holidays are over.
-Cut your tree into manageable portions and use the branches and trunk as kindling and fire starter to quickly get flames going in the woodstove, firepit, or fireplace.
+While electricians may caution you about the use of some electrical components around a Christmas tree, you can turn that trait to your advantage once the holidays are over.
+Cut your tree into manageable portions and repurpose the branches and trunk as kindling and fire starter to quickly get flames going in the woodstove, firepit, or fireplace.
 Make sure all tinsel and ornaments have been removed to avoid noxious smoke.

 Be aware that if your tree is at all sappy, you run the risk of creosote buildup.
 It needs to be completely dry before being used in indoor fireplaces and woodstoves.